KnyazQasan/Pascal-project-/README.md

 - See command output for details

-Create Project New Style Knyaz Qasan
+Create Project New Style Knyaz Qasan  All rights reserved